 Avoid “Tours and Tickets” shops – they are all over the touristy areas and are very expensive..
 Do your research online, book your museums and attractions tickets online or get an I Amsterdam City card.

-19) Head to HEMA or Waterlooplein or Hortus Botanicus for Souvenirs
+19) The Best Souvenirs are at HEMA or Waterlooplein or Hortus Botanicus

-You will see a lot of souvenir shops in Dam Square, Dam, Rembrandtplein and Leidsesplein.
+You will see a lot of souvenir shops in Dam Square, Dam, Rembrandtplein, and Leidsesplein.
 Souvenirs from the shops in touristy areas are full of small overpriced things.
-They are mostly same and can get boring after a while.
+They are mostly the same and can get boring after a while.

-In HEMA you will find colourful clothes, bags, socks and literally everything possible.
+In HEMA you will find colorful clothes, bags, socks, and literally everything possible.
 You will also find food items that you can consume and gift.
 There are around 20 HEMA stores in Amsterdam so you will definitely find one near you wherever you go.

 The best souvenir that I bought from Amsterdam was from Hortus Botanicus (the Botanical garden).
 I got a set of three big 3-D butterflies for my daughter and we hung them in her room together.
 They look like they are actually floating.